Lab Patient Data Breach Lawsuit

 In some cases, class action lawsuits also require companies to make improvements in their systems to prevent future breach or data failure.

-People who received a letter notifying them that their data may have been compromised or those who had a past due LabCorp, Quest Diagnostics or other laboratory service account in collection with AMCA between August 2018 and March 2019, should seek legal assistance.
-You may be eligible for compensation through a Class Action Lawsuit.
+People who received a letter notifying them that their data may have been compromised or those who had a past due Quest Diagnostics, Optum 360, LabCorp or other laboratory service account in collection with AMCA between August 2018 and March 2019 may be eligible for compensation through a Data Breach Lawsuit.